mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 To receive other payment methods, you should take into account two aspects:

-1. First, you need a frontend to collect customer's e-mail and document, amount and payment method.
+1. First, you need a frontend to collect data required for payment.

 1. Then, you need a backend that takes the payment data and can confirm and make the payment.

 Both for frontend and backend, we recommend [our libraries](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/previous-requirements/#bookmark_always_use_our_libraries) to collect user sensitive data securely.